 A Bicycle Kick is a test of skill, athleticism and courage.
 The courage not to look like a fool if you miss it.
 No risk no reward right?
-So just to clarify, if your vertical happens to be measured in paper sheets, then stay away from this skill.
+So just to clarify, if you're vertical happens to be measured in paper sheets, then stay away from this skill.
 Now if you got some hops in those shoes then by all means, the pitch is your dance floor.

-A "bike" as it's commonly referred to or "scissors" (which is slightly different) can be pulled off from all types of angles and positions.
+A "bike" as it's commonly referred to or "a scissor kick" (which is slightly different) can be pulled off from all types of angles and positions.
 But generally it's pulled off when the ball is in the air, above your head and you attempt to kick it inverting your body.
 Making contact with the ball and landing on your side or back after thrusting your body's momentum upward.

 Sounds tricky doesn't it, for you seasoned acrobats I just made it sound a lot more complicated than it actually is, maybe some video will clear it up for you.

-Enjoy.
+Believe it or not you might see more bikes in the defensive end during a match than on the offensive end.
+Sayyy what?
+Ya that’s right if you ever watch athletic defenders at the pro level then you’ll see some of their clearances using a bicycle kick.
 Not very often to be fair.
 Although the skill set and athleticism is higher at the professional level it’s not as common as you might think.
 A bicycle is not only dependent on the ability to execute one but on the situation and the ability to set one up and recognize when to hit it.

+Is it hard to pull off?
 Compared to what?
 Building a house?
 In that case I would say it’s easy, but in soccer terms a bike can be difficult to pull off and it takes plenty of practice.

 Like any technical skill in the game it takes hours of repetition and courage not only to try a bike but to get a quality strike in.